yegor256/blog/_posts/2016/jun/2016-06-03-conference-mistakes.md

 and getting 500 views in the first week.
 So, who is more important, your event which was able to attract just 50 people or my YouTube channel that attracted 500?
 Thus, I would strongly recommend paying a lot of attention to video recording and its quality.
-Preferrably, you should record from two cameras (the speaker and the room) and do video editing afterwards.
+Preferably, you should record from two cameras (the speaker and the room) and do video editing afterwards.
 It's expensive, but very important.